swoopsta/LEMP-Server-Xenial-16.04/readme.md

 ```

 ### **MariaDB 10.2**
 We're using MariaDB instead of MySQL, as the performance is great with WordPress.
-We're running the 'Stable' release of MariaDB.
+We're running the **Stable** release of MariaDB.
 You can find the latest version at [https://downloads.mariadb.org/](https://downloads.mariadb.org/).

 ----------